You find questions and answers to the topic B2B Contact-to-Account Relationships and SOAP-based Integration:

 If you have already merged business partners into one interaction contact with the ODATA-based Integration, it’s difficult to migrate to the SOAP integration.
 One option could be to delete merged interaction contacts in SAP Marketing Cloud before you start to migrate to SOAP.

-However, currently we do not provide a solution that splits merged interaction contacts, because it is simply not possible to provide an adequate solution in the standard.
+Unfortunately, we currently do not provide a solution that splits merged interaction contacts, because it is simply not possible to provide an adequate solution in the standard.

 How do we handle Marketing Permissions regarding Marketing Area assignments?